The Tamarkin--Tsygan calculus of an algebra a la Stasheff: Colored operads and Koszul duality

-and write $\Gers^+_\delta$ for the corresponding operad.
 We write this operad $\Calc$; it is the operad governing Tamarkin--Tsygan calculi.
-If we consider the increasing filtration on $\Calc$ by the number of uses of $\delta$, we obtain an associated quadratic operad $q\Calc$ governing Gerstenhaber algebras $V$ and a $V$-module $W$ with a degree $-1$ square zero operation $\delta$ such that
+If we consider the increasing filtration on $\Calc$ by the number of uses of $\delta$, we obtain an associated quadratic operad $q\Calc$ governing $\PCalc$-algebras with a degree $-1$ square zero operation $\delta$ such that

 Let us consider the (colored) operad of dual numbers $\D = T(\delta)/(\delta^2)$ put in color~$\bullet$.
 Then we can present $q\Calc$ through a distributive rule $\lambda$ between $\PCalc$ and $\D$, and we claim that this is a distributive law.
 To do this, we need to check that